Consumption Partial Insurance in the Presence of Tail Income Risk: Identification

 \subsection{Income process parameters}

 Given the income process in \eqref{Eq::Income_Process} and the properties of shocks, the second and higher-order moments of the cross-sectional distribution of income growth are given by

 The second moment depends on the variance of permanent shocks at $t$ and the sum of variances of transitory shocks at $t$ and $t-1$; it thus reflects the dispersion of one permanent and two transitory shocks.
-The fourth moment reflects, similarly, contributions from the dispersion and kurtosis of both types of shocks.
-By contrast, the third moment is driven primarily by skewness in the permanent shock.
-Barring strong non stationarities in the distribution of transitory shocks, the difference between $\gamma_{v_t}$ and $\gamma_{v_{t-1}}$ will generally be small (and precisely zero if the distributions are time-invariant), leaving $\gamma_{\zeta_t}$, the skewness in permanent shocks, to drive entirely the third moment of income.
+The fourth moment reflects, similarly, the dispersion and kurtosis of both types of shocks.
+By contrast, the third moment is driven by skewness in the permanent shock.
+Barring strong non stationarities in the distribution of transitory shocks, the difference between $\gamma_{v_t}$ and $\gamma_{v_{t-1}}$ will be small (zero if the distribution is stationary), leaving $\gamma_{\zeta_t}$, the skewness in permanent shocks, to drive the third moment of income.